Vatroslav Jagić: Works

 Works on literature and language written by Jagić started to be published for the first time in the reports of the high school where he worked.
 In 1863, with his fellow researchers Josip Torbar and Franjo Rački he launched the journal Književnik.
-In this journal, he published several articles regarding the problems of the grammar, syntax, orthography, and history of the language used by Croats.
+In this journal, he published a number of articles regarding the problems of the grammar, syntax, orthography, and history of the language used by Croats.
 His works were noticed within the Yugoslav Academy of Sciences and Arts (JAZU), founded in Croatia in 1866.
 His works were mainly related to verbs, paleography, vocalization of the language, folk poetry, and its sources.
-He polemicised against the Rijeka Philological School through scathing reviews of Fran Kurelac's books Recimo koju (Let's Say a Few Words, 1860) and Fluminensia (1862), and especially against the dominant Zagreb Philological School, represented by Adolfo Veber Tkalčević and Bogoslav Šulek, regarding the problems of orthography and pronunciation (Naš pravopis [Our Orthography], 1864).
+He polemicised against the Rijeka Philological School through negative reviews of Fran Kurelac's books Recimo koju [Let's Say a Few Words] (1860) and Fluminensia (1862), and especially against the dominant Zagreb Philological School, represented by Adolfo Veber Tkalčević and Bogoslav Šulek, regarding the problems of orthography and pronunciation (Naš pravopis [Our Orthography], 1864).
 Although earlier he had held the opposite stance (Quomodo scribamus nos?
 [How Do We Write?], 1859), in the 1864 article he criticised Zagreb School's usage of the -ah ending in the genitive plural form of nouns, as it lacked basis in the history of language, instead arguing for the -â ending, in line with the norm espoused by Vuk Karadžić and his followers; he also argued for introducing moderate elements of phonemic orthography to the otherwise morphological and etymological norm of the Zagreb School.
-In his arguments he introduced the methods of comparative linguistics in Croatia, and their influence paved the way for Vukovian standard prevailing over Zagreb School's.
+In his arguments he introduced the methods of comparative linguistics in Croatia, and their influence paved the way for the Vukovian standard prevailing over Zagreb School's.
 However, in the following decades he also criticised Vukovian scholarship (Maretić's 1899 grammar, and Broz's and Iveković's 1901 dictionary, among others).

-He prepared many criticial editions of premodern texts, mainly Croatian and Old Church Slavonic.
+He prepared many critical editions of premodern texts, mainly Croatian and Old Church Slavonic.
 He was among the founders of the Stari pisci hrvatski [Old Croatian Writers] series published by JAZU, which focused on publishing Croatian literature from the Renaissance to the era of the Illyrian movement, beginning with an edition of the works of Marko Marulić (1869, co-edited by Jagić and Ivan Kukuljević Sakcinski).
 For the series Jagić also edited the works of Šiško Menčetić and Džore Držić (1870), Mavro Vetranović (1871-1872, co-edited with Ivan August Kazančić and Đuro Daničić), and Nikola Dimitrović and Nikola Nalješković (1872, co-edited with Daničić).
-Elsewhere he published critical editions of medieval Croatian texts, Glagolitic texts such as Codex Zographensis (1879), Codex Marianus (1883), Kiev Missal and Fragmenta Vindobonensia (1890), and others.
+Elsewhere he published critical editions of medieval Croatian texts, Glagolitic Old Church Slavonic texts such as Codex Zographensis (1879), Codex Marianus (1883), Kiev Missal and Fragmenta Vindobonensia (1890), and others.